 BPC-157 has been studied extensively in animals.
 Like most peptides, it has been found to be generally safe, with few side effects.
 Long-term studies in humans have not been conducted, and many specific studies have had rather small groups of patients.
 Anecdotal and short-term use side effects that have been noted by some patients taking BPC-157 include mild to moderate digestive issues and/or nausea – likely due to the action it has in the gut.
-No significant adverse events have been reported in human studies that have been conducted.
+No significant adverse events have been reported in the small number of human studies that have been conducted.

 Does the BPC-157 peptide supplement work?

 Most people taking the BPC-157 supplement for healing, repair, and/or gut health have seen positive results.
-Some people who have tried numerous other medications and treatments for long-standing gut issues, for example, turn to BPC-157 in desperation when none of the other treatments work, and are pleased that they see marked improvement.
+Some people who have tried numerous other medications and treatments for long-standing gut issues, for example, turn to BPC-157 in desperation when none of the other treatments work and are pleased that they see a marked improvement.
 The injury-treating and healing functions of the BPC-157 peptide supplement, either in general or for a specific injury, have also been consistently shown in real-world use, with faster, more complete healing and recovery.

 Why does the BPC-157 peptide formula require a prescription?

 As we mentioned above, peptides in general, including the BPC-157 peptide formulation, are in a bit of a grey area, somewhere between a medication and a supplement.
 They are classified as research medication.
 To be on the safe side, however, things like this that fall into that grey area are generally only available while under a doctor’s care, meaning a prescription is required rather than being available over the counter.

 Buy the BPC-157 Peptide Formula through Telemedicine Provider Invigor Medical